Danny Andrew: Cambridge United

 On 26 June 2023, Andrew returned to League One side Cambridge United on a one-year deal, eleven years on from a previous loan spell with the club.

 On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

 Stockport County

 On 2 August 2025, Andrew joined League One side Stockport County on a one-month contract.

 On 3 August 2025, Danny made his debut for Stockport County against Bolton Wanderers at Edgeley Park, coming on as substitute in the 84th minute.
 On the 89th minute, Danny delivered a free kick which was headed into the goal by Kyle Wootton.
 Stockport won the game 2-0.

 He departed the club on 1 September upon the expiry of his short-term deal.

 Exeter City

 On the same date as his departure from Stockport County, Andrew joined fellow League One side Exeter City on a one-year deal.

+Following the club's relegation, he was released upon the expiry of his contract at the end of the 2025–26 season.

+Second return to Fleetwood Town

+On 17 June 2026, Andrew agreed to return to League Two club Fleetwood Town for a third spell on a one-year deal.